Managing Windows Automatic Restarts

 How to avoid losing your computer work at a crucial time

-If it has happened to you, it's frustrating and you have my sympathy.
-I was once on a web conference on my computer when it happened to me.
-By the time the computer installed the updates, restarted, and let me log back in, I had missed a good deal of the meeting.
+If it has happened to you, it's frustrating and you have our sympathy.
+A staff member was once on a web conference on her computer when it happened to her.
+By the time the computer installed the updates, restarted, and let her log back in, she had missed a good deal of the meeting.
 While you can rebuild files and catch up later by reading the meeting minutes, there's no way to make up the time and productivity lost waiting for the computer to finish its task, especially if you were teaching a class.
 The good news is Microsoft and Pepperdine's IT Department have put a few features in place to help reduce the chances of this happening.

 In the past, Microsoft would let you choose to install an update or not.
 If a restart was necessary, you could choose to do it immediately or delay it until a more convenient time.
 At times, delaying the process is still possible with Windows 10, depending on the update.
 However, some people continually decline updates, and this approach leaves computers vulnerable to malware.
 So, starting with Windows 10, Microsoft allows fewer choices, and updates, and restarts can only be delayed a few times before the system performs them automatically.